michaelgreis/Forsta/README.md

 # Forsta
 All of these are steps to a bottom up approach that eventually gets to democratization of database SME knowledge, and maybe even semantic querying of databases.
-At the end of the day, giving people to go into a fucked sideways SAP or other transactional system to ask questions without having to go to an analyst, data architect, solution architect, or other professional.
+At the end of the day, giving people the ability to go into a sideways SAP or other transactional system to ask questions without having to go to an analyst, data architect, solution architect, or other professional.
 Cutting out the middleman, and make people/companies data usable.

 #Plan
 The intent was to create something with the following features by 3/31/2017: